vasilvestre/totk-mod-manager-for-switch-emulators/README.md

 ## Acknowledgements

+- Most assets comes from [hyperui.dev](https://www.hyperui.dev/), a UI library for Tailwind.
 - See [thank-you.md](.github/thank-you.md) for a full list of acknowledgements.

 ## Support